0treble/WebcamPulseDetector/README.md

   - SNR thresholding (minimum SNR = 2.0)

 ## Customization Options
-You can adjust these parameters in `processor.py`:
+You can use the built-in options menu in the top-right corner of the running program to dynamically change the parameters, or you can also adjust the default values in `processor.py`:
 - `buffer_size`: Number of frames to analyze (default: 250)
 - `region_weights`: Contribution of each region to final signal
 - `valid_pulse_range`: Acceptable BPM range (default: 50-160)